atar-axis/xpadneo/README.md

 * Offers a consistent mapping, even if paired to Windows before
 * Working Select, Start, Mode buttons
 * Support for Battery Level Indication
+  * On some KDE desktops it works, on others not.
+We've already fixed that and are currently waiting for a merge request: https://phabricator.kde.org/D11331
+  * Tested in GNOME
 * Agile Development

 ## Build